Cancellation Plugin

 Output Validation

-is required and may be any positive or negative valueamount
+amountis a required field and must be a positive or negative valueAn

 Plugin Considerations

 Minimum earned premium and minimum premium are distinct concepts enforced by different plugins at different points in the policy lifecycle.
-Minimum earned premium is enforced at cancellation via the Cancellation Plugin and ensures that a minimum amount is retained for a policy.
-Minimum premium is enforced at policy issuance via the Rating Plugin and ensures the initial policy premium meets a minimum threshold.
+Minimum earned premiums are enforced via the Cancellation Plugin when policies are cancelled, ensuring that a minimum amount is retained for a policy.
+Minimum premiums are enforced via the Rating Plugin when policies are issued, ensuring the initial policy premium meets a minimum threshold.

-Usage of the Cancellation Plugin does not guarantee an effective minimum earned premium for a term in all scenarios.
-Depending on how transactions are issued, it is possible for the effective premium for a given term to be less than the minimum earned premium as defined and enforced in the plugin.
-For example, a policy could be cancelled effective on the second day of a term and then reinstated on the last day of the term.
+Using the Cancellation Plugin does not guarantee an effective minimum earned premium for a term.
+Depending on how transactions are issued, it is possible for the effective premium for a given term to be less than the minimum earned premium as enforced by the plugin.
+For example, a policy cancellation could take effect on the second day of a term and then get reinstated on the last day of the term.

-Any earned premium determination made at the time of Cancellation Plugin execution is subject to change prior to the cancellation effective date due to the potential creation of flat charges via API.
+Any minimum earned premium determinations made at the time of plugin execution are subject to change before the cancellation effective date due to the potential creation of flat charges via API requests.

 public class CancellationPluginImpl implements CancellationPlugin {